SOUTH AFRICA BIRDING TOUR: DETAILED ITINERARY

 We could also encounter two or three of the scarcer species, which include Black, Little and Rufous-chested Sparrowhawks, the endemic Forest Buzzard (a bird widely distributed but very hard to observe), Red-necked Spurfowl, the near-endemic Natal Francolin, Black-winged Lapwing and Half-collared Kingfisher.
 Large mammals regularly observed in the area include Common Reedbuck, Mountain Reedbuck, the handsome but endangered Oribi, Blesbok and Black Wildebeest.

-South Africa: Day 24 After some final birding in the Drakensberg we will head for Durban airport, where our South Africa birding tour ends this afternoon.
+South Africa: Day 23 After some final birding in the Drakensberg, probably in the Karkloof hills, we will head for Durban airport, where our South Africa birding tour ends this afternoon.